 Ruffer monitors the effectiveness of its order execution arrangements and execution policy to identify and, where appropriate, correct any deficiencies.

 It uses a third party product to assist with this monitoring and the monitoring is carried out by the Dealing Team and the Compliance Department.

-In the period, best execution monitoring was carried out on a sample basis.
-The monitoring included checking the price achieved against the market price as well as a relevant industry benchmark (for example VWAP).
-During this period there were no issues identified as a result of the monitoring and no aspects of the Ruffer dealing approach have required further review or alteration.
-Dealing was found to be in line with pre MiFID II best execution requirements.
+During the period, best execution monitoring was carried out using a third party monitoring tool which covered all MiFID II classes of financial instruments on an 'all transaction' review basis.
+Each trade was automatically assessed against preagreed tolerances with exceptions being flagged for review.
+The exceptions were reviewed on a daily basis by Compliance, with regular scheduled review meetings held between Compliance and the Head of Dealing.
+During this period there were no significant issues identified as a result of the monitoring and no aspects of the Ruffer dealing approach have required further review or alteration.
+Overall, dealing was found to be in line with MiFID II best execution requirements.